Martin Luther King Jr. assassination conspiracy theories: Memphis Police Department

+Views

+Public opinion

+A 1968 Gallup poll found that 82% of African-Americans believed that King's murder was the result of a conspiracy.
+A 2008 CNN poll found that this view was still largely popular among African-Americans, with 86% answering in the affirmative that there was a conspiracy.
+A 1976 Harris poll found 60% of Americans believe there was a conspiracy, while a later 2008 CNN poll found it was 55%.
+In 1998, a CBS poll found 70% of those questioned accepted there was a conspiracy.

-Views of King's family and associates
+King family and associates

 The King family has long been outspoken about their belief in a conspiracy and Ray's innocence.
 King's youngest son, Dexter, met with Ray in prison in 1997 where he said to Ray, "Well, as awkward as this may seem, I want you to know that I believe you and my family believes you, and we are going to do everything in our power to try and make sure that justice will prevail.
 And while it's at the 11th hour, I've always been a spiritual person and I believe in Providence."
 King's daughter Bernice King has said, "It pains my heart that James Earl Ray had to spend his life in prison paying for things he didn't do."
 She has also said, "I'm certainly clear that there has been a conspiracy, from the government down to the mafia."
 King's wife, Coretta Scott King told a press conference in 1999: "There is abundant evidence of a major high-level conspiracy ...
 The Mafia, local, state and federal government agencies, were deeply involved in the assassination of my husband ...
 Mr Ray was set up to take the blame."

 Many who worked with King also believe in the likelihood of a conspiracy.
 "I think there was a major conspiracy to remove Doctor King from the American scene," said the Democratic Representative John Lewis, "I don't know what happened, but the truth of what happened to Dr. King should be made available for history's sake."
 Andrew Young, the former U.N. ambassador and Atlanta mayor who was at the Lorraine Motel with King when he was assassinated, shares that sentiment: "I would not accept the fact that James Earl Ray pulled the trigger, and that's all that matters."
 James Lawson was a pastor in Memphis and one of Martin Luther King Jr.'s mentors.
 He began visiting Ray in prison in 1969.
 "There were things in Memphis that were suspicious and raised questions in my mind," he said regarding the assassination.
 "I never saw those questions answered.
 I'm satisfied beyond a shadow of a doubt that James Earl Ray neither pulled the trigger nor plotted to kill Martin Luther King."